Assistance programs Washington County Minnesota and Stillwater.

 If you need access to an attorney for a civic program, there are free lawyers and attorneys in Stillwater. call Legal Assistance of Washington County at (651) 222-3749.
 They help the low income, immigrants, people facing discrimination and elderly.
 The non-profit firms provides many free legal aid programs.
 Housing, credit repair, help with benefits, child custody, and more.
-Or click here to learn more about free legal assistance.
+Or click here to learn more about Minnesota free legal assistance.

 St. Michael's Food Shelf can provide up to 5 days of food at most three times per year.
 There are canned groceries, baby formula, fruit and other free stuff.
 The pantry is at 611 3rd St S, Stillwater, MN 55082.
-Call (651) 439-3241.
+Call (651) 439-4400

 Saint Andrews Lutheran Church, Community Resource Center can offer emergency food up to six times per year per household.
 At most one box is provided.
 Dial (651)762-9124.

-The county and Stillwater Minnesota region is supported by several other food assistance programs, pantries, and government resources.
+The county and Stillwater Minnesota region is supported by several other food assistance programs, pantries, soup kitchens and government resources.
 Continue with food pantries in Washington County Minnesota.

-Southside Community Health Services is a Federal Government Qualified Health Center/Community Clinic.
+The center is a Federal Government Qualified Health Center/Community Clinic in the county.
 It provides services to the low income and underserved in Washington County and nearby communities. there is free women’s health care, immunizations, and other support from the non-income clinic.
 The clinic will not turn anyone away, regardless of their income and insurance status.
-5640 Memorial Ave N Ste B, Stillwater, Minnesota, 55082, call (612) 822-3282
+Call (651) 439-5964